New COVID Variant Heightens Continuing Need for PPE

 To respond to this need for our own Jabil employees and the communities where we operate, Jabil and our medical device subsidiary, NP Medical, have been manufacturing high performance face masks at several facilities.
 Applying our expertise, automation and dedication to quality, we have the capacity to make and ship millions of masks each month.

 In highest use among frontline medical workers are the disposable blue face masks or surgical masks shown in the video and image below.
-The NP Medical nPro™ surgical masks are designed to protect both patients and healthcare worker from the transfer of microorganisms, blood and body fluids and airborne particulates.
+The NP Medical nPro™ surgical masks are FDA-Cleared and designed to protect both patients and healthcare worker from the transfer of microorganisms, blood and body fluids and airborne particulates.
 They are 3-ply disposable masks with comfortable, adjustable elastic ear loops.

 Since the coronavirus first emerged in Wuhan in December of 2019, Jabil has kept one priority above all others: the safety of our employees.
 Although protective masks were not standard for most Jabil workers before COVID-19, we quickly realized that wearing them would be necessary to protect employees who work in close contact with others inside buildings with potentially limited ventilation.